 Both the put and the call have their use in the investors’ toolkit; we have already touched briefly on a few of them.
 Before you start trading options, it is absolutely essential that you understand the difference between the put and the call; you need to know which one you are going for every time.

 The put is used to sell shares.
 The call is used to buy shares.
 Think of it in terms of whether you want to put shares on the table, as in selling them, or you want to call in other shares and buy them.
 Whatever helps you to remember the difference is fine, just make sure that it is clear in your head.

 Whether an investor buys a put or a call, they are not obligated to execute the trade specified within.
 This is why options are a popular way for investors to hedge their bets.
 An investor might want the option of investing in a business at the current market rate, but only if the business can prove itself in the meantime.
 A call would give an investor the option of purchasing the shares in a year at their current value.
 If the business has been successful in the meantime, the shares should be worth more now.
 If not, the investor can walk away.

-Now that you know the fundamentals of what an option is, you need to find a platform to trade on.
+Now that you know the fundamentals of what an option is, you need to find a platform to trade on, like online trading uk.
 This is something else that you need to think carefully about, make sure you research thoroughly and start cautiously.